Achievable logoAchievable logo

 • Board member backgrounds

-The SAI is not required to be delivered to investors, but must be made available upon request.
+The SAI doesn’t have to be delivered to investors, but it must be made available upon request.

-Click this link to view the SAI for the Fidelity Value Fund, a real world version of this disclosure.
+Click this link to view the SAI for the Fidelity Value Fund, a real-world example of this disclosure.

 Annual SEC report

-Funds must file annual Securities and Exchange Commission (SEC) reports, which are made publicly available by the SEC upon receipt.
+Funds must file annual Securities and Exchange Commission (SEC) reports, which the SEC makes publicly available upon receipt.
 These reports include:

 • Market recaps over the previous year